cppandpython/linboot/README.md

 <br>

-linboot — Block on system at the MBR or UEFI level
+linboot — Block system at the MBR or UEFI level

 <br>

 ## 🚀 Features

 - ✅ Full blocking
+- ⚙️ MBR, UEFI
-- 📦 compiled
+- 📦 Built-in libraries only

 <br>